 Requirements to Obtain Egypt Work Visas

 Employers in Egypt are encouraged to give jobs to locals rather than employing foreigners, which can impact work permits.
 Egypt also has a quota system, so limits on work permits could impact your workers.
-For example, non-Egyptian workers in any company should not exceed 10% of the total staff of semi-skilled or unskilled workers.
-The limit for skilled workers is 25%.
-The total compensation of foreign employees must not exceed 35% of your total payroll.
+For example, non-Egyptian workers in any company should not exceed 10% of the total staff and 20% of your total payroll.

 If no Egyptian nationals are qualified for a certain position, your foreign workers can apply for a work permit that’s valid for up to one year.
 They can then renew it for up to three years.
 Before applying for a work permit, each employee must get a security clearance from the National Security Agency in Egypt.
 Other requirements include: